Start Getting Stronger in Indio

 Swimming is low-impact and great for your cardiovascular system, but because the water supports your body weight, it doesn't load your bones enough to prevent osteoporosis.
 Cycling is the same story.
 Great cardio.
 Does nothing for your bones.

 The ideal program for someone over 50 combines strength training two to three times a week with some form of cardiovascular activity on the other days.
 Walk, swim, bike, whatever you enjoy.
 But make strength training the foundation.
 It's the thing that preserves your independence, your mobility, and your quality of life for decades to come.
+Learn why a private gym beats a big box gym after 40.

 Strength Training for Women Over 50

 Women face a unique challenge after menopause.
 The drop in estrogen accelerates bone loss and makes it harder to maintain muscle mass.
 Strength training directly counteracts both of these effects.
 It stimulates bone formation and triggers muscle protein synthesis regardless of hormonal status.
 For women dealing with weight gain, hot flashes, joint pain, and the mental fog that can come with menopause, regular strength training has been shown to improve all of these symptoms.
+Read about strength training for women over 50, men over 40, and the benefits of strength training after 50.

 We have a dedicated training program for women at Strong Republic that addresses these issues specifically.
 It's not pink dumbbells and high-rep toning exercises.
 It's real progressive strength work designed around how a woman's body functions after 40.